Historical & Heritage

 At a distance of 24 km from Benne Hole Falls, 30 km from Kumta, 55 km from Sirsi, 86 km from Karwar, and 103 km from Jog Falls, Yana is a village in Uttar Kannada district in Karnataka.
 It is well known for the unique rock formations in the Western Ghats.

-places to visit in Jog Falls, Yana is famous for two massive rock formations known as the Bhairaveshwara Shikhara and the Mohini Shikhara.
+Among the most prominent places to visit in Jog Falls, Yana is famous for two massive rock formations known as the Bhairaveshwara Shikhara and the Mohini Shikhara.
 The huge rocks are composed of solid black, crystalline Karst limestone.
 Bhairaveshwara Shikhara is 120 m (390 feet) in height, while the Mohini Shikhara, which is smaller, is 90 m (300 feet) in height.
 A cave temple dedicated to Lord Shiva is found at the base of the Bhairaveshwara Shikhara.
 Water drips from the projecting rocks over the Shiva lingam, and people call this water Gangodbhava.
 The idol of Goddess Parvathi is found at the base of the Mohini Shikhara.
-Yana can also be visited as part of Sirsi Tour Packages
+Yana can also be visited as part of Sirsi Tour Packages.

 Distance from Hubli: 136 Kms